merkle-open/generator-nitro/packages/generator-nitro/generators/app/templates/src/patterns/molecules/example/readme.md

 # Example

 This is an example.
-It show a basic example of a pattern:
+It shows a basic example of a pattern:

 * with a [visual modifier](./css/modifier/example-blue.scss)
 * with a [functional decorator](./js/decorator/example-blue.js) (terrificJs)